act3-ace/safe-autonomy-sims/README.md

 The Safe-Autonomy-Sims library provides the components and tools to build modular, integration-focused Reinforcement Learning environments with Run Time Assurance (RTA).
-This repo is designed to work hand-in-glove with the CoRL and Run Time Assurance libraries.
+This repo is designed to work hand-in-glove with the CoRL, safe-autonomy-dynamics, and run-time-assurance libraries.

 ## Installation
 The following instructions detail how to install